 Wary Travelers Tip:

-If you happen to be in the Hanalei area on a Sunday, hit up the Holey Grail Donuts food truck for some vegan poi donuts.
+If you happen to be in the Hanalei area, hit up the Holey Grail Donuts food truck for some vegan poi donuts.
 Unfortunately, these treats aren’t free, but definitely something that you won’t be able to get at home.

 Day 3 – Kapa’a